supremeimposter/My-Vault/GATE/Digital-Logic/Combinational Circuits/Encoder.md

 date: 2024-03-03T20:44:00
 version:
   - DL-24
-last-revision: 2024-06-10T20:33:00
+last-revision: 2024-06-25T20:33:00
 notes-taken: true
 tags:
   - DigitalLogic/CombinationalCircuits
 ---
 # Encoder

 > [!analogy]
-> Encoding is like giving a code to each people waiting at the door.
+> Encoding is like giving a unique code to each people in the game to represent them besides the username.

-An encoder assigns a code for the data on each of the input line.
+An encoder assigns a unique binary code for the data on each of the input line.
-$2^n$ objects is mapped against $n$ codes uniquely.
+$2^n$ objects are mapped against $n$ codes uniquely.
 Each input of the encoder gets a unique encoding because of Encoder.

 There are several types of Encoder: